Ready to get your data into Wavefront? You have several options:

-A collector agent, such as Telegraf or Docker cAdvisor, collects metrics such as capacity and usage from your systems, and outputs them to storage, in this case the Wavefront proxy.
+A collector agent, such as Telegraf or Docker cAdvisor, collects metrics such as capacity and usage and outputs them to the Wavefront proxy.
+The Wavefront proxy forwards the data to the Wavefront server.
 The Wavefront proxy works with the Wavefront server to ensure security and end-to-end flow control.

-The diagram below depicts each of these options.
+The diagram below shows all three options.

 Set Up an Integration